Why are people going door-to-door asking to see your utility bills, Enbridge bills, or gas and electricity bills?

 The alternative gas and electricity providers who are profiting from this will say consumers are now complaining about the high cost of fixed-rate gas and electricity prices because the current price for gas and electricity is low.

-These door-to-door energy sale agents rely on fear tactics, they use pressure tactics by being pushy and they want you to sign up without a lot of time to do your research and they will definitely not tell you about your rights to cancel the deal within 10-30 days.
+These door-to-door energy sales agents rely on fear tactics.
+They use pressure tactics by being pushy and they want you to sign up without a lot of time to do your research.
+They will most likely not tell you about your rights to cancel the deal within 10-30 days.

 There is only one reason you want to join this fixed-rate gas and electricity program.

-If you really want a fixed-rate gas and electricity, we suggest you look for one online.
-Don’t wait for these people randomly knock on your door.
+If you really want a fixed-rate gas and electricity price, we suggest you look for one online.
+Don’t wait for these people to randomly knock on your door.

 |Illinois file your complaint with the Federal Trade Commission and then file your complaint with The Illinois Attorney General at (800) 386-5438 or visit The Illinois Attorney General’s website at www.illinoisattorneygeneral.gov||Ontario file your complaint to the Competition Bureau and the Ontario Energy Board.|